SekeNikola/EchoNote/README.md

-# EchoNote
+# Logion

-EchoNote is a minimal, dark-themed Android app for AI-powered voice notes and reminders.
+Logion is a minimal, dark-themed Android app for AI-powered voice notes and reminders.
 Capture, transcribe, summarize, and manage your notes with advanced AI and seamless reminders—all in a beautiful, modern UI.

 ## Features